trstovall/lamora/arthur.md

 Sara = Rosetta Stoned.

-God = THE SON OF MAN.
+God = THE SON OF MAN AND DAUGHTER OF WOMAN.

 ---